groggero95/tsca/REPORT.md

 $ python3 arith.py <operation> <numberoftests> <bit>
 ```

-The chosen python script will check the custom implementation launching the executabe `main` aginst its intenal implementation.
+The chosen python script will check the custom implementation launching the executable `main` against its internal implementation.
 If `<numberoftest>` and `<bit>` are not defined, the program will automatically test for 10000 tests on 128 bits.

-To run instead the test on the Montomery operations type:
+To run instead the test on the Montgomery operations type:

 ```bash
 # Multiplication